Roger Hedgecock here coming at you from the Left Coast here in San Diego at KOGO Radio, taking your calls at 1-800-282-2882.

 Thank you for taking my call.

-It creates a very unique circumstance in that her husband, then I guess the first husband, if you will, is a former president.
+In the event that Hillary Clinton is elected president, it creates a very unique circumstance in that her husband, then I guess the first husband, if you will, is a former president.

-position to generate millions of dollars on that circuit and have unparalleled influence with the president and this has never been addressed.
+Now, as first husband and former president, he's in a unique, unregulated position to generate millions of dollars on that circuit and have unparalleled influence with the president.

-Moreover, Jim let me just offer something else to that scenario.
+Moreover, Jim, let me just offer something else to that scenario.

-Not only is the former president going to be the first man or first husband or whatever that turns out to be the first gentleman uh the the I I guess I'm getting a little concerned about the fact that either a Bush or a Clinton has been on the national ticket since 1980 that we've gone Bush, Clinton, Bush, and then maybe Clinton again uh isn't there anybody else that could be president?
+Not only is the former president going to be the first man or first husband or whatever that turns out to be, the first gentleman, I guess I'm getting a little concerned about the fact that either a Bush or a Clinton has been on the national ticket since 1980, that we've gone Bush, Clinton, Bush, and then maybe Clinton again.

-I Roger I agree wholeheartedly.
+Roger, I agree wholeheartedly.

 I don't see any kind of conservative representation anywhere in government anymore.

-Jim thanks for the call here's uh here's Paul in Palm Springs, California.
+Here's Paul in Palm Springs, California.

-Jim I've got your point.
+Jim, I've got your point.

 Let's see what others think.

-Go ahead Paul.
+Go ahead, Paul.

 It has to be a Republican that has a very clean pedigree on conservative values.

-If we lose any percentage of our base we can't win the White House.
+If we lose any percentage of our base, we can't win the White House.

 And we have to be ready.

-Mitt Romney is a great candidate, made a great speech today in Detroit uh on economic issues and hit all the right themes for conservatives.
+Mitt Romney is a great candidate, made a great speech today in Detroit on economic issues and hit all the right themes for conservatives.

 Pay attention to that speech and see what you think.